Team5924/training-resources/control-system.md

 ## roborio

-the roborio is the brain of the control system. it's made by National Instruments.
+the roborio is the brain of the control system. it's made by National Instruments. it's IO includes: PWM, CAN, RS232, USB, analog input, DIO, ethernet, I2C, SPI, and MXP.

+see the [roborio manual](http://www.ni.com/pdf/manuals/374474a.pdf) for more info

 ## external resources